tfiz/better/README.md

 5) share the url, anyone can use it

-Known/Possible Issues:
+Known/Possible Issues/Todo:

-Weird user page after refresh token. probably a return status problem
+Only shows 1st possible 20 playlists

+- show more when user scrolls down

+Add managment page